neumino/neumino.github.io/movies.md

-### Rogue City
+### Citizen Bio
-*Released on 2020-10-30, vote average 5.8*
+*Released on 2020-10-30, vote average 6*

-Caught in the crosshairs of police corruption and Marseille’s warring gangs, a loyal cop must protect his squad by taking matters into his own hands.
+The stories of four of America’s most notorious biohackers and their relationships with Aaron Traywick, a self-proclaimed biohacker whose life took a tragic turn when he was mysteriously found dead at a meditation spa at the age of 28.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/w1Ww62eIwOI?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/moyabKVvY1c?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>